darkrenaissance/darkfi/doc/src/arch/consensus.md

 When the finalization check kicks in, each node will grab its best fork.

 If more than one fork exists with same rank, the node will not finalize any block proposals.
-If the fork's length exceeds the security threshold, the node will finalize all block proposals, excluding the $`(n-1)`$-block proposal, by appending them to the canonical blockchain.
-We exclude the $`(n-1)`$-block proposal to eliminate network race conditions for same block heights.
+If the fork's length exceeds the security threshold, the node will finalize all block proposals, excluding the $(n-1)$-block proposal, by appending them to the canonical blockchain.
+We exclude the
+$(n-1)$-block proposal to eliminate network race conditions for blocks of the same height.

 Once finalized, all the remaining fork chains are removed from the node's memory pool.

 Because of this design, finalization cannot occur while there are competing fork chains of the same rank whose length exceeds the security threshold.
-In such a case, finalization will occur when a single highest ranking fork emerges.
+In this case, finalization will occur when a single highest ranking fork emerges.

 We continue Case 3 from the previous section to visualize this logic.

 The finalization threshold used in this example is 3 blocks.
 A node observes 2 proposals.
-One extends the F0 fork, and the other extends the F2 fork:
+One extends the F0 fork and the other extends the F2 fork:

                    |--[M0]--[M2]+--[M5] <-- F0
     [C]--...--[C]--|